Frederik Christian Adeler: Early life and education

 Adeler was born on 13 October 1668 in Copenhagen, the son of admiral Cort Adeler and Anna Pelt.
 His mother's uncle was Abraham Pelt.
+Crown prince Christian (V) attended his baptism.
 He received a thorough education.
 In 1687–90, he went on a Grand Tour in Europe.

 Career

 King Christian V presiding over the Supreme Court in 1697.
 Adeler is one of the judges seen in the picture.

 In 1688, Adeler was appointed court page (hofjunker).
 In 1690, he was promoted to kammerjunker.
 In 1694, he accompanied Frederick IV on his journey to Norway.
 On 8 September 1694, Adeler was appointed Supreme Court justice.
 In the same year, he acquired Dragsholm on western Zealand.

 In 1712–14, he was a member (deputeret) of Søetatens Kommissariat.
 On 1 September 1713, he was appointed 1st Financial Councillor (1ste Deputeret for Finanserne).
 On 11 December, he was created a Knight of the Order of the Dannebrog.

 On 5 July 1717, he was appointed stiftsbefalingsmand of Zealand and county governor of Roskilde and Tryggevælde counties.
-Crown prince Christian (V) attended his baptism.
-He received a thorough education.